AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Apply a breakdown

-The option to apply a breakdown is available when selecting the following objects on the canvas:
+The option to apply a breakdown is available for the following objects on the canvas:

 * Individual nodes